 If you’ve spent the last few weeks or months working with an employee to improve certain habits or attitudes, and the end result shows little progress, it may be time to take a final and difficult step.

 In most circumstances, a lack of motivation at the workplace may simply be a sign that the company and employee are not compatible.
-If that’s the case, then little can be done to change a team member’s overall outlook or personality fit, and it may be positive to part ways — though it is a daunting task to undertake.
+If that’s the case, then little can be done to change a team member’s overall outlook or personality fit.
+Though it is a daunting task to undertake, it may be best to part ways.
 Regardless, good managers know when it’s time to cut ties for the benefit of everyone, but only after they’ve invested the appropriate amount of time to attempt to resolve issues and still come up short.

 Looking for a better way to maximize performance across your organization?
 Rise HR software helps Canadian businesses manage their teams, track time off, keep an eye on employee engagement, and much more.
-Click the demo button above to book a free demo and see how Rise HR can help grow your business.
+Book a free demo and see how Rise HR can help grow your business.